µP

 Acceptance of a manuscript is independent of the perceived impact.

-Submissions that do not meet this bar may be returned to the authors without peer review or rejected following peer review.
+Submissions that do not meet this standard will be returned to the authors without peer review or rejected following review.

-During the submission process, authors will be asked to indicate one or more of the four Article types above.
+During the submission process, authors will be asked to indicate one or more of the seven Article types above.
 The submission text will be consistent with the Article type.

 Articles with undergraduate authors must meet the same peer review standards as any other article in microPublication Biology.
 The faculty mentor has an essential role in the process, including design and execution of the study, adherence to scientific rigor, appropriate statistical analysis (if relevant), presentation of the data, and clear scholarly written text.
 The faculty mentor must either be the senior author on the manuscript or provide a written letter attesting that the manuscript meets the standard described here.